 \subsection{Experiments}

-Here we evaluate the efficiency of DisCEdge through two main experiments.
-The first experiment validates our core design choice of using a tokenized context representation by quantifying its impact on latency, throughput, and network overhead against a raw text approach.
-The second experiment showcases the superiority of our edge-side architecture for mobile clients by comparing its end-to-end performance and network efficiency against the common alternative of client-side context management.
-We conduct a series of experiments to evaluate the performance of our distributed context management system in edge computing environments.
-The context maintained in our experiments only contains the user sessions, which is a sequence of chat \textit{turns}, as managing other types of context, such as user preferences or regional information, is easily extensible.
-We repeat the experiments three times and report all results, mostly containing a 95\% confidence interval.
-We evaluate several test prompting scenarios with dependence on previous turns of conversation to verify relevance of outputs.
-In the following experiments, we use a sample 9-turn prompt scenario, since we focus not on the model's output, but rather on the performance of the context management system.
+We evaluate DisCEdge through two main experiments.
+The first validates our core design choice of using a tokenized context representation by quantifying its impact on latency, throughput, and network overhead against a raw text approach.
+The second showcases the superiority of our edge-side architecture for mobile clients by comparing its end-to-end performance and network efficiency against client-side context management.

+The context maintained in our experiments only contains user sessions, which is a sequence of chat \textit{turns}, as managing other context types is easily extensible.
+We repeat experiments three times and report results with a 95\% confidence interval.
+We use a candid sample 9-turn prompt scenario with dependence on previous turns to verify relevance of outputs, focusing on the performance of the context management system.
 For consistency guarantee settings, we set the retry count to 3, each with a 10ms back off, though through all our experiments the Context Manager never needs to retry more than two times.
-To measure the edge node synchronization network overhead, we use \texttt{tcpdump} to capture the network traffic on the specific port used by the FReD (storage) nodes for peer communication and \texttt{tshark} to analyze the network packets.
-Although it captures some additional packets, such as TCP handshakes, we decide not to perform intrusive network monitoring by modifying the FReD codebase to log the network usage.
+To measure edge node synchronization network overhead, we use \texttt{tcpdump} to capture network traffic on the specific port used by FReD nodes for peer communication and \texttt{tshark} to analyze packets.
+Although it captures some additional packets, such as TCP handshakes, we decide not to perform intrusive network monitoring by modifying the FReD codebase.